-Emma specializes in holistic therapy and wellness consulting for people in their 20s and 30s.
+Emma specializes in holistic therapy for people in their 20s and 30s.
 She particularly enjoys using Internal Family Systems, mindfulness, TRE, and somatic psychology.

 In therapy, we work together to set goals and decide what approach is best for you, based on your unique needs and wishes.
 Below you will find treatment methodologies I have advanced training and experience in.